 9.4 Algorithms

-We will focus only in the MVSK portfolio formulation (9.11), whose objective function, \[\begin{equation} f(\w) = - \lambda_1 \phi_1(\w) + \lambda_2 \phi_2(\w) - \lambda_3 \phi_3(\w) + \lambda_4 \phi_4(\w), \tag{9.15} \end{equation}\] is nonconvex due to the higher-order moments.
+We will focus only on the MVSK portfolio formulation (9.11), whose objective function, \[\begin{equation} f(\w) = - \lambda_1 \phi_1(\w) + \lambda_2 \phi_2(\w) - \lambda_3 \phi_3(\w) + \lambda_4 \phi_4(\w), \tag{9.15} \end{equation}\] is nonconvex due to the higher-order moments.

-It is convenient to split the nonconvex MVSK objective function (9.15) into convex and nonconvex terms: \[f(\w) = f_\textm{cvx}(\w) + f_\textm{ncvx}(\w),\] where \[ \begin{aligned} f_\textm{cvx}(\w) & = - \lambda_1 \phi_1(\w) + \lambda_2 \phi_2(\w)\\ f_\textm{ncvx}(\w) & = - \lambda_3 \phi_3(\w) + \lambda_4 \phi_4(\w). \end{aligned} \]
+It is convenient to split the nonconvex MVSK objective function (9.15) into convex and nonconvex terms: \[f(\w) = f_\textm{cvx}(\w) + f_\textm{ncvx}(\w),\] where \[ \begin{aligned} f_\textm{cvx}(\w) & = - \lambda_1 \phi_1(\w) + \lambda_2 \phi_2(\w),\\ f_\textm{ncvx}(\w) & = - \lambda_3 \phi_3(\w) + \lambda_4 \phi_4(\w). \end{aligned} \]

-One can, of course, always use some off-the-shelf general nonconvex solver (typically referred to as nonlinear solver) capable of dealing with the the nonconvex MVSK portfolio formulation (9.11).
-In the following, however, we will develop ad-hoc methods that are much more efficient and do not require the use of a general nonlinear solver.
-In particular, we will explore the successive convex approximation (SCA) framework as well as the majorization-minimization (MM) framework for the derivation of the numerical methods (see Appendix B for details on numerical methods).
+One can, of course, always use some off-the-shelf general nonconvex solver (typically referred to as a nonlinear solver) capable of dealing with the nonconvex MVSK portfolio formulation (9.11).
+In the following, however, we will develop ad hoc methods that are much more efficient and do not require the use of a general nonlinear solver.
+In particular, we will explore the successive convex approximation (SCA) framework as well as the majorization–minimization (MM) framework for the derivation of the numerical methods (see Appendix B for details on numerical methods).

-9.4.1 Via the SCA framework
+9.4.1 Via the SCA Framework

 Preliminaries on SCA